T-Mobile USA promises speed boost from new phones

-T-Mobile USA, which is hoping to win a battle with the U.S. government to gain approval to be bought by AT&T Inc, is looking for any selling points it can get over its rivals as it has lost ground to both bigger and smaller competitors.
+T-Mobile USA, which is hoping to win a battle with the U.S. government to gain approval to be bought by AT&T Inc (T.N), is looking for any selling points it can get over its rivals as it has lost ground to both bigger and smaller competitors.

 In comparison to its current phones, which have data speeds of 3 to 4 megabits per second, the latest devices will download data at a rate of 8 megabits per second, T-Mobile USA marketing executive Andrew Sherrard told Reuters.